Ngoys/NYTArticles/README.md

 4. You should be on `main` branch

-This project is to demostrate the ability of MVVM + C / Combine framework / finite state machine code architecture to integrate New York Times API
+This project is to demostrate the ability of MVVM + C / Combine framework / finite state machine code architecture to integrate [New York Times API](https://developer.nytimes.com/apis).<br />
 It contains search pagination, unit test and a good code template to be utlize across all modules, allowing simple understanding and standardization.